ofa-/bank/README.md

-online bank account data to be downloaded (using boobank), processed for cleanup and categorization (using sed), and stored locally on disk in simple text files, which are in turn exposed using a python-based web-server.
+online bank account data to be downloaded (using boobank), processed for cleanup and categorization (using sed), and stored locally on disk in simple text files, which are in turn exposed using a (python based) web-server.

 Bank operations are presented in a synthetic month x categories table, with monthly and yearly totals, monthly per-category totals, and details shown on hover.
 Detailed sub-categories table view is also available.

 Bank operations can be edited (description), categorized, and split into multiple lines using the GUI.
-Other modifications e.g. changing dates, deleting, or merging lines require manual editing of text files.
+Other modifications e.g. changing dates, adding, deleting, or merging lines require manual editing of text files.

 Configuration